MicrosoftDocs/visualstudio-docs/docs/get-started/visual-studio-ide.md

 ## Install the Visual Studio IDE

 This overview article walks you through creating a simple project and trying some of the things you can do with Visual Studio, like changing the color theme, using [IntelliSense](../ide/using-intellisense.md) as a coding aid, and debugging an app to see the value of a variable during the program's execution.
-To get started, [download Visual Studio 2017](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2017) and install it on your system.
+To get started, [download Visual Studio](https://visualstudio.microsoft.com/downloads/?utm_medium=microsoft&utm_source=docs.microsoft.com&utm_campaign=inline+link&utm_content=download+vs2017) and install it on your system.

 The modular installer enables you to choose and install *workloads*, which are groups of features needed for the programming language or platform you prefer.
 To follow the steps for [creating a program](#create-a-program), be sure to select the **.NET Core cross-platform development** workload during installation.